-DATE: DEPT: PLANT: SAFETY PRACTICES -Are Employees Wearing the R Required Safety Equipment?
-Yes s ()) Explain -Are Employees using Adequat Yes () No () Explain -Are Employees using Adequate Foot Wear and Clothing?
-Yes () No () Explain -Are Employees Following Saf Yes () No () Explain ety Rules and Procedures? -Are Food or Drinks Present in Yes () No () Explain the Work Area? -Other Comments -Other Comments HOUSEKEEPING (neatn ess/cleanliness of work are ea) -Are Floors Kept Clean?
+DATE: DEPT: PLANT: SAFETY PRACTICES -Are Employees Wearing t he Required Safety Equipment?
+Yes ()) Exp plain -Are Employees using Ade Yes () No () Explain equate Foot Wear and Clothing? -Are Employees Following Yes () No () Explain g Safety Rules and Procedures? -Are Food or Drinks Preser Yes () No () Explain nt in the Work Area? -Other Comments HOUSEKEEPING (ne eatness/cleanliness of work area) -Are Floors Kept Clean?
 Yes () No () Explain -Are Floors Slippery?
-Yes () ) Explain ) Emplement ly and Safely Kept and Stored? -Are Working Tables Kept Nea Yes () No () Explain ntly and Clean? -Are Hazardous Materials Bein Yes () No () Explain -Are Hazardous Materials Being Properly Stored and Labeled?
-Yes () No () Explain -Are There Adequate Trash Car Yes () No () Explain ns?
+Yes () ) Explain -Is Equipment & Material Yes () ) Explain Neatly and Safely Kept and Stored? -Are Working Tables Kept Yes () No () Explain Neatly and Clean? -Are Hazardous Materials Yes () No () Explain Being Properly Stored and Labeled?

+-Are There Adequate Trash Cans?
+Yes () No () Explain

+FIRE SAFETY

--Other Comments FIRE SAFETY -Are Fire Extinguishers Accessible, Serviced and Tagged?
-(Dated and Initialed Monthly) Yes () No () Explain -Are Fire Alarms Available and in Working Order?
+-Are Fire Extinguishers Accessible, Serviced and Tagged?
+(Dated and Initialed Monthly) Yes () No () Explain

+-Are Fire Alarms Available and in Working Order?
 (Have you tested smoke alarms?)
-Yes () No () Explain -Are Exit Doors Accessible and Properly Marked?
-Yes () No () Explain -Are Flammable Materials Properly Stored and Labeled?
-Yes or No O Explain -Is Flammable Waste and Rubbish Being Properly Disposed?
-Yes or No O Explain -Are Overhead Fans Clean?
-Yes () No () Explain -Are Electrical Wiring, Connections, Boxes and Controls in Good Condition?
-(Covers, Doors, etc.) Yes or No Explain -Are Fire Doors Free of Obstructions?
-Yes () No () Explain -Other Comments MACHINERY & EQUIPMENT -Are Moving Parts of Machines and Equipment Properly Guarded?
-(Vacuums, key machines, cords, etc Yes () No () Explain :.?) -Are Points of Operation Properly Guarded?
 Yes () No () Explain

+-Are Exit Doors Accessible and Properly Marked?
+Yes () No () Explain

+-Are Flammable Materials Properly Stored and Labeled?
+Yes or No O Explain

+-Is Flammable Waste and Rubbish Being Properly Disposed?
+Yes or No O Explain

+-Are Overhead Fans Clean?
+Yes () No () Explain

+-Are Electrical Wiring, Connections, Boxes and Controls in Good Condition?
+(Covers, Doors, etc.) Yes or No Explain\\\\\

+-Are Fire Doors Free of Obstructions?
+Yes () No () Explain

+MACHINERY & EQUIPMENT

+-Are Moving Parts of Machines and Equipment Properly Guarded?
+(Vacuums, key machines, cords, etc.?)
+Yes () No () Explain

--Are Safety Controls and Devices Operating Properly?
+-Are Points of Operation Properly Guarded?
+Yes () No () Explain -Are Safety Controls and Devices Operating Properly?
 (No manufacturer's guards are to be removed/disabled?)
-Yes () No () Explain -Are Cylinders Secured and Properly Stored?
-Yes () No () Explain -Are Fork Lifts in Good Working Order?
-Yes () No () Explain -Other Comments GENERAL CONDITION -Is There Adequate Ventilation?
-Yes or No O Explain -Is Dust Control Adequate?
 Yes () No () Explain

--Are Hand Tools Properly Maintained and in Good Condition?
-Yes 0 No O Explain -Are Storage Racks in Good Condition and Earthquake Safe?
-Yes, No O Explain -Are Employees Aware of Safety Rules and Procedures?
-Yes () No () Explain -Is the Non-Smoking Policy Being Enforced?
-Yes, No O Explain -Are Bathrooms Clean and in Good Working Order?
-Yes or No () Explain -Are Required Safety Signs Properly Displayed?
-Yes () No () Explain -Is First Aid Cabinet Properly Stocked?
-Yes () No () Explain -Is Emergency Lighting Available and in good Working Order?
-Yes () No () Explain -Does the Supervisor Have a Working Flashlight?
+-Are Cylinders Secured and Properly Stored?
+Yes () No () Explain

+-Are Fork Lifts in Good Working Order?
+Yes () No () Explain

+GENERAL CONDITION -Is There Adequate Ventilation?
+Yes or No O Explain

+-Is Dust Control Adequate?
+Yes () No () Explain -Are Hand Tools Properly Maintained and in Good Condition?
+Yes 0 No O Explain

+-Are Storage Racks in Good Condition and Earthquake Safe?
+Yes, No O Explain

+-Are Employees Aware of Safety Rules and Procedures?
+Yes () No () Explain\\\\\

+-Is the Non-Smoking Policy Being Enforced?
+Yes, No O Explain

+-Are Bathrooms Clean and in Good Working Order?
+Yes or No () Explain\\\\\

+-Are Required Safety Signs Properly Displayed?
+Yes () No () Explain\\\\\

+-Is First Aid Cabinet Properly Stocked?
+Yes () No () Explain\\\\\

+-Is Emergency Lighting Available and in good Working Order?
+Yes () No () Explain\\\\\

+-Does the Supervisor Have a Working Flashlight?
 (Check batteries!)

-Yes () No () Explain -Are Aisles Properly Marked and Free of Obstructions?
-Yes or No O Explain -Other Comments General Comments and Recommendations Direct Disposal
+Yes () No () Explain\\\\\

+-Are Aisles Properly Marked and Free of Obstructions?

+Yes or No O Explain\

+General Comments and Recommendations

-SAFETY COMMITTEE & SAFETY MEETINGS:
+Direct Disposal SAFETY COMMITTEE & SAFETY MEETINGS: